 Photo by Robert B. Hood / Fred Hutch News Service

 Editor's note: The American Cancer Society’s new breast screening guidelines, released earlier this week, raised many questions (and criticisms).
 Fred Hutch public health researcher Dr. Ruth Etzioni, a member of the ACS guidelines committee, joined us for a tweetchat to respond to the confusion, the criticism and the many, many questions.
-View transcript
+View the transcript here.

 The American Cancer Society earlier this week released new breast screening guidelines for average risk women – their first in 12 years – unleashing an immediate firestorm of criticism and questions.